roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7200/connecting-to-ttn/ttn-abp-mode.md

   caption="Switching to ABP mode"
 />

-3.Save the mode change and return to the **Device Overview page**.
+3. Save the mode change and return to the **Device Overview page**.
 You can copy the keys by pressing the button after the value fields marked in red in Figure 2.

 <rk-img
   :src="`${$frontmatter.static_root}/dann1wr9tchabmot7dqe.png`"